tdwg/rs.tdwg.org/process/process-vocabulary.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 Use of 2119 keywords is not an indication that compliance is required by any TDWG standard.
-Rather, it is an indication that the associated software will not function as designed if non-compliant.
+Rather, it is an indication that the associated software will not function as designed if the user does not comply with the requirements of this document.

 ## 1.2 Audience